 The most common types of lighting used in closets are strip lighting, recessed lighting, and track lighting.
 Each option has a different kind of bulb and different types of mounts.
 Of these different types, some have a motion sensor for automatic turn on, or are wireless and battery-powered for easy installation.

 Strip lights are flexible cords or strips of tiny LED lights that are usually attached to a wall or other surface with a strong adhesive backing.
 There is no hardwiring required for strip lighting—just plug them in and use them.
 These lights are great for lighting up small, dark spaces because the strip is so compact.
 Many strip lights come with remote controls that allow users to change the color and pattern of the lights, creating a more varied illumination for those seeking to liven up their closet space.

 Recessed lighting fits inside a cutout in the ceiling and sits flush with drywall once the lighting is hardwired and installed.
-These lights are usually round, and measure from 3 to 12 inches in diameter.
-When using recessed lighting to illuminate your wardrobe, this will usually get better coverage installing a series of small recessed lights rather than a couple of big ones.
+These lights are usually round and measure from 3 to 12 inches in diameter.
+Installing a series of small recessed lights rather than a couple of big ones generally provides the best illumination.
 As is the case with any electrical fixtures you’d install in a closet, follow good fire-safety precautions and install recessed lights only if you can maintain a clearance of at least 6 inches between the lights and clothing or other items you store in the closet.

 Motion Sensor Lighting

 Motion sensor lights are designed to turn on automatically when they detect movement within their sensor range.
 There are two common types of motion sensors: active ultrasound and passive infrared (PIR), which uses ultrasonic waves to detect movement.
 PIR relies on changes in infrared energy, or body heat, to detect motion and trigger the light.
 Motion sensor closet lighting is convenient because it doesn’t require a light switch.